24900521/UI-UX-Experiment4/README.md

 ## Aim:

-esign a wireframe diagram for a generic application or website
+To design a wireframe diagram for a generic application or website

 ## Algorithm: